The Renewable Energy Law Review: Nigeria

 i The generation licence

 This licence applies to the generation stage of the supply chain and authorises the generation of electricity.
-However, one would have to determine whether such generation will be for the purpose of private or individual use (off-grid) or for public use (on-grid) or for utilisation jointly with a licensed generator or distributor.57
+However, one would have to determine whether such generation will be for the purpose of private or individual use (off grid) or for public use (on grid), or for utilisation jointly with a licensed generator or distributor.59

 ii The transmission licence

-This authorises a licensee to distribute generated electricity from grid supply points directly to the general consumers.
-Since the introduction of the Electricity Power Sector Reform Act (EPSRA) (2005), this is where the discos usually come in.
+This licence authorises a licensee to distribute generated electricity from grid supply points directly to the general consumers.
+Since the introduction of the EPSRA, this is where the discos usually come in.
 There are currently 11 discos servicing the 36 states of Nigeria and classified based on their region or sphere of distribution.
 Their role is usually to bring electricity to homes.

 iv The trading licence